 The best way to begin with a dropshipping account is to perform a competitor analysis to see the best-selling items.
 You can also add your business by offering product reviews on Youtube or via influencers.
 Another way would be to re-post images from happy customers.
 Being a low-risk model, dropshipping comes with a high learning curve.
 One may need up to 4 months to actually build a reputable profile.

 On the whole, the amount one can earn from Instagram varies greatly.
 Celebrities earn around 8,400 to 1.2 million USD for each endorsed post.
 Smaller influencers can get 200 to 500 USD.
 A brand ambassador may get a whole deal for 40,000 to 50,000 USD.
 For trading, accounts with as low as 5,000 followers sell for around 100 USD.

 However, most methods rely on establishing yourself to some degree.
-Building engagement is a slow process that involves interaction with followers, consistent posting, use of relevant hashtags and a horde of other planned maneuvers.
-But once done, the pay-offs are quite good!
+Building engagement is a slow process that involves interaction with followers, consistent posting, the use of relevant hashtags, and a horde of other planned maneuvers.
+But once done, the payoffs are quite good!